by Google

 What not to show?

 Your car's license plate can reveal your address, although it's true that with the arrival of new license plates in Slovakia, they no longer have to match your residential address.
 Speaking of that address, you shouldn't publish that either.
-You never know who will see your content, and you don't want to attract any unwanted attention or stalkers.
+You never know who will see your content, and you don't want to attract any unwanted attention or a stalker.
 If you also go to work in addition to YouTube, don't publish your work address.
-If you're filming at a desk, be careful not to inadvertently show any data on your monitor, such as emails, invoices, or account numbers.
+If you're filming at a desk, be careful not to inadvertently show any data on your monitor like emails, invoices, or account numbers.

-Building a successful YouTube channel is not only about creative content, but also about being responsible about the rules and protecting your data.
-By following these recommendations, you will avoid unnecessary complications and will be able to focus your energy on what matters most - reaching your audience and creating quality content.
+Building a successful YouTube channel isn't just about creative content, but also about a responsible approach to the rules and the protection of your data.
+By following these recommendations, you will avoid unnecessary complications and will be able to focus your energy on what is most important - reaching your audience and creating quality content.
 Start your channel in the right direction and avoid mistakes that can hinder your growth.